bcdev/dashi/docs/index.md

 # Welcome to Chartlets

-Chartlets is a software frameworks that allows websites developed with React to be extended by server-side widgets programmed in Python or other programming languages.
+Chartlets is a software framework that allows websites developed with React to be extended by server-side widgets programmed in Python or other programming languages.